 Root canal therapy (a root canal) is our specialty at Whitby Endodontics.
 An endodontic (interior of the tooth) root canal can restore an infected tooth’s natural function and appearance.
 Contrary to popular belief, it’s typically no more painful than filling a cavity.

 Our doctors will suggest root canal therapy if your cavity is deep enough to become infected and spread to the tooth’s nerves which causes toothache pain.
 Left untreated, a cavity this deep can become an abscess and may lead to bone loss in your jaw and other health problems.
-Dr. Grossman or Dr. Geisler may also recommend a root canal dental treatment for cracked or damaged teeth, especially if your tooth’s nerves are exposed.
+Dr. Grossman, Dr. Geisler or Dr. Abitbol may also recommend a root canal dental treatment for cracked or damaged teeth, especially if your tooth’s nerves are exposed.

 A root canal is the most common dental procedure here at Whitby Endodontics.
 Don’t let hearsay frighten you; root canals save your natural tooth.

-When Dr. Grossman or Dr. Geisler performs root canal therapy, the treatment is simple and often performed in one or two visits.
-They clear your tooth’s canals of bacteria and infected pulp, then fills and seal them.
+When Dr. Grossman, Dr. Geisler or Dr. Abitbol performs root canal therapy, the treatment is simple and often performed in one or two visits.
+They clear your tooth’s canals of bacteria and infected pulp, then fill and seal them.
 Read further to learn about the steps for this endodontic procedure:

 Preparation of the Area – The tooth is examined, and x-rays are taken.
 A local anesthesia injection sends the numbing agent into the gums and the tooth’s root.
 When completely numb, a dental dam is placed around the tooth.